practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

 However, reading user input from the keyboard into a string on the console isn't working yet with ccforth despite elaborate experimentation with "Big AI".
-Thus, that's the end of my experiments with ccforth.
+Thus, that was the end of my experiments with ccforth.

 <br/>

 ## Full microbenchmark program in GForth

-Reading user input at the terminal is working in Gforth, as this factorial example shows with word _read-int_.
-Run this program like this: _$ gforth factorial.fs_
+Reading user input at the terminal is working in Gforth, as this factorial program shows at the word _read-int_.
+Run it like this: _$ gforth factorial.fs_

 ```
 : factorial ( n -- n! )